min2ha/ukwa-site/content/target/37566/index.en.md

   "subject": "EU Referendum"
 }

-# House of Commons.
-Treasury Committee: Economic and financial costs and benefits of UK's EU membership inquiry

 The Government committed itself to holding an in-out referendum on the UK’s membership of the EU by the end of 2017.
 In response, the Treasury Committee launched a wide-ranging inquiry into the UK’s EU membership